Introduction

 Configuration Builder

-A configuration builder accumulates one or more configuration sources and then builds a ConfigurationRoot.
-The configuration is immediately reloaded so that it is ready to use.
+A configuration builder accumulates one or more configuration providers and then builds a Configuration.

 }